Last checked: 2026-06-16

 Tools / abilities

-Cloak (turns invisible — zombies ignore you for a short window)Close-range melee/secondary kit
+Cloak (turns invisible — zombies ignore you for a short window)Blade Fury (melee burst)Shuriken (ranged secondary)

 Best for: Early waves and clutch revives where you need a short window of total threat-drop.